granjaluisf/auto-annotated-portfolio/content/pages/info.md

       ## Hey, I’m Luis.

-      ### I was born in Ecuador, and I was raised in Chicago.
-I’m currently
+      ### I was born in Ecuador, and I grew up in Chicago.
+I’m currently based
-      based in Kansas City, MO.
+      in Kansas City, MO.
 I am currently enrolled in a post-bacc in computer science, preparing towards a masters in data science and analytics at the University of Missouri-Kansas City.
 When I’m not studying, I love potlucks with my family and friends, practicing the guitar, and watching sci-fi/action films.

     media:
       type: ImageBlock